pivotal-sprout/sprout-orchard/README.md

 workstations.

 # How do I set it up?
+These instructions were tested under OS X Lion and Xcode 4.3.

  1. get a workstation.
  1. Use System Preferences to partition it into 2 partions (Partition Map Scheme: GUID Partition Table; Format: Mac OS Extended (Journaled))
  1. name the first one after the hostname (e.g. "**_bacon_**")